erivera3/configure-ad/README.md

 <h1>Active Directory Deployment in Azure (Lab 5)</h1>

 <p>
-This lab demonstrates the deployment of an on-premises style <b>Active Directory Domain Services (AD DS)</b> environment using Microsoft Azure Virtual Machines.
-The environment includes a Domain Controller and a domain-joined client machine with user and policy management.
+This lab demonstrates the deployment and configuration of an Active Directory Domain Services (AD DS) environment in Microsoft Azure.
+A Domain Controller and client machine were configured to simulate a basic enterprise network with centralized authentication, user management, and security policy enforcement.
 </p>

 ---

 <h2>🎯 Objective</h2>
 <p>
-Deploy and configure Active Directory in Azure, create users and organizational units, join a client machine to the domain, and implement account security policies.
+Deploy a functional Active Directory environment in Azure, join a client machine to the domain, and implement user management and security controls.
 </p>

 ---